Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 UPX - an advanced executable file compressor.
 It can significantly reduce the executable size, but note, that UPX loads the executable into the memory, unpackages it, and then recompresses.

-Run the script to compress the fully static executable, created at the previous step, and package it into a scratch container.
+Run the script to build a fully static native executable, compress it, and package it into a scratch container:

 ./build-static-upx-image.sh